Accepted Short Papers

 Jan-Andrea Bernhard (Institut für Schweizerische Reformationsgeschichte, Universität Zürich): The Book as a ‘Precious Commodity’.
 Panel: The Book as Collector’s Item and Symbol in the Swiss Reformation / Das Buch als Sammlungsgegenstand und Symbol in der Schweizer Reformation

 Thomas Betteridge (Brunel University of London): Reformation Drama and Allegory.
-Panel: Early Modern Literature and Religion: Dramatic Adaptations of Scriptural Affect
+Panel: Early Modern Literature and Religion: Character, Speech, and Embodiment

 Andrii Bovgyria (University of Cambridge): Heretics and Blasphemers: Crimes against the Orthodox Church in Muscovy and the Ukrainian Hetmanate (17th – Early 18th c.).
 Panel: Crime, Power and Religious Order in 17th–18th-Century Eastern Europe